SSD1805/jetbrainseduprojects/README.md

 #  Summary + explanation

 Repository comprised of various coding projects Jetbrains EDU has to learn about how to code/program.
-This one is focused on Python and Django.
+This one is focused on the projects available for Python and Django.
 The list of projects available to practice are listed below.
+Each branch is commited to a separate project I've either completed or am attempting to complete.
+To locate whatever projects I've completed, click on the master button and select one of the listed branches that appear in the dropdown menu.

 Projects